Sampling biased spanning forests through marked vertices: Abstract

 \section{Abstract}

-We study biased spanning forests on the complete graph $K_N$, obtained by assigning weight proportional to $\kappa^{r}$ to spanning trees on $K_N\cup\{\Delta\}$, where $r$ is the degree of a distinguished root $\Delta$.
+We study biased spanning forests on the complete graph \(K_N\), obtained by assigning weight proportional to \(\kappa^q\) to spanning trees on \(K_N\cup\{\Delta\}\), where \(q\) is the degree of a distinguished root \(\Delta\).

-Fixing a finite set $L$ of marked vertices, we analyse the minimal $\Delta$-rooted subtree connecting $L$ to $\Delta$.
+Fixing a finite set \(L\) of marked vertices, we analyze the minimal \(\Delta\)-rooted subtree connecting \(L\) to \(\Delta\).
 In this sense, we investigate the effect of partially sampling a large random spanning forest through finitely many vertices.

-For fixed $\kappa$, the reduced subtree is asymptotically a uniformly distributed binary tree, and graph distances rescaled by $\sqrt N$ converge jointly in distribution to an explicit limit introduced by Aldous in his study of the Brownian CRT (continuum random tree).\\ We show that the scale $\kappa\asymp \sqrt N$ is critical: if $\kappa=o(\sqrt N)$, the marked vertices lie asymptotically in a single component; if $\kappa\gg\sqrt N$, the induced partition is asymptotically discrete and the distances to $\Delta$ are negligible on the $\sqrt N$ scale.
+For fixed \(\kappa\), the reduced subtree is asymptotically a uniformly distributed binary tree, and graph distances rescaled by \(\sqrt N\) converge jointly in distribution to the explicit limit introduced by Aldous in his study of the Brownian CRT.
+We show that the scale \(\kappa\asymp\sqrt N\) is critical: if \(\kappa=o(\sqrt N)\), the marked vertices lie asymptotically in a single component; if \(\kappa\gg\sqrt N\), the induced partition is asymptotically discrete and the distances to \(\Delta\) are negligible on the \(\sqrt N\) scale.

-In the critical regime $\kappa=c\sqrt N$, the induced partition of the marked vertices converges to a non-degenerate limit law.
-This limit is an explicit Gibbs partition of type $\alpha=\tfrac12$, whose coefficients admit a closed one-dimensional integral representation.
-We also note that the limiting EPPF we obtain coincides with a conditional excursion-partition law for reflected Brownian bridges identified by Pitman.\\ Our approach remains entirely discrete and combinatorial: all asymptotics are obtained from explicit determinant formulas and elementary expansions, without invoking continuum limits.
+In the critical regime \(\kappa=c\sqrt N\), the induced partition of the marked vertices converges to a non-degenerate limit law, namely the \(\tfrac12\)-stable Poisson--Kingman partition studied by Pitman.
+We also describe a continuous-time edge-cutting dynamics: under the critical scaling, its fixed-time marginals are obtained by the parameter shift \(c\mapsto c+a\).

+Our approach remains entirely discrete and combinatorial: the asymptotics are obtained from explicit determinant formulas and elementary expansions, without invoking continuum limits.